About the Program

 This is a highly selective program.
 Successful students will be leaders with a history of service and demonstrated commitment to working collaboratively in relationship with others.

 The Community Engagement Scholars program is a Duquesne University sponsored initiative that allocates an education award of $1,250 for students who enroll and successfully complete 200 hours of service during the academic year.

 SCHOLARS WILL COMMIT TO A TERM OF SERVICE THAT CONTAINS THREE MAIN COMPONENTS:

-- A Community-Based Leadership Position: The Office of Service-Learning secures community-based placements with select community-based organizations (CBOs) involved in academic community engagement.
-These agencies have agreed to host a Scholar to help manage service-learning activities.
-Most positions will require Scholars to: (a) serve as the service-learning liaison to facilitate communication between faculty and community partners; (b) manage, train, and schedule service-learning students; and (c) perform direct service, as needed, at their CBO site.
+- A Community-Based Leadership Position: The Office of Service-Learning secures placements with for Community Engagement Scholars (Scholars) with select community-based organizations (CBOs) involved in service-learning.
+These CBOs have agreed to host a Scholar to help manage service-learning activities.

-- An Intensitve Community Placement: Finally, the didactic seminars are reinforced through weekly experiential learning, paired with reflection sessions throughout the spring semester.
-Each Scholar will participate in an intensive community placement to reinforce civic learning (in leiu of the seminar component).
-Each Scholar will be required to complete a minimum of 2 hours of weekly direct service during their placement.
+- A Meaningful Service Experience: Finally, the seminars are reinforced through weekly experiential learning, paired with reflection sessions throughout the spring semester.
+Together, the cohort of Scholars will participate in a shared service experience within a local community to reinforce civic learning (this replaces the seminars from the fall semester).
+Scholars are required to complete a minimum of 2 hours of weekly direct service for this service experience.

 How to become a CE Scholar:

 The OSL is no longer accepting applications for AY 2014-2015.

 Proposals for AY 2014-2015 were due by April 4, 2014.
 If you are interested in applying for AY 2015-2016, please check back next fall for more information.